Mr Richard J. Moore

 - British Association of Oral Surgeons

 - Society for Advacement of Anaesthesia in Dentistry

 - HIgher Education Academy

 - The Royal College of Physicians and Surgeons Glasgow

 - Faculty of Dental Trainers, Royal College of Surgeons Edinburgh

 Richard is currently the Year Lead for the Final Year of the MChD programme at Leeds, he teaches across all aspects of the course but specifically oral surgery.
-Not only is Richard involved in the undergraduate programme he also teaches postgraduate students in oral surgery and supervises Specialist Trainee's in Oral Surgery.
+Richard teaches on the MSc in Oral Surgery and is a supervisor for students’ dissertations.

 In addition he teaches Specialist Trainees in Oral Surgery.